xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 course you're right.
 But if you've not used TP lately, or ever, you may not realize just how painless the whole process is.
 Even in C or C++, you still have to build a make file, either manually or by telling the compiler how to do so.
-You must also list, using "extern" statements or header files, the functions you want to import.
+You must also list, using `extern` statements or header files, the functions you want to import.
 In TP, you don't even have to do that.
 You need only name the units you wish to use, and all of their procedures automatically become available.